Utah-CS3550-Fall-2023/assignments/hw6.md

 The `src` attribute is more or less shorthand for `import`ing the named file.

+Then replace the `say_hi` definition with this:

+    export function say_hi(elt) {
+        console.log("Say hi to", elt);
+    }

+and add this to the end of the file:

+    say_hi($("h1"));

+You should now see it print the words "Say hi to" followed by a JavaScript object definition.
+This object definition is how jQuery-wrapped elements print.
+You can usually expand the `0` field to see the underlying element being wrapped.

 Run the server again and visit a page.
 Check that you again see the text "Hello" appear.
 If it does not, get help.
 Commit all changes and